-With views of the city skyline, Warringah Bowls Mosman is just like the bowlo you visited for grandad’s birthday last year.
+With views of the city skyline, Warringah Bowls in Mosman is just like the bowlo you visited for grandad’s birthday last year.
 But with more oysters.
-And likely colder beer.
+And colder beer.
 Get the gang together and head here this weekend—you know you want to.

 Longueville Sporting Club

-For only $12 a punter, this barefoot bowlo has got us hooked.
-Play a few rounds to determine the champ and head inside for their Gymea Grill for a good steak dinner with some crispy fries.
+For only $12 a punter, this barefoot bowlo has us hooked.
+Play a few rounds to determine the champ and head inside to the Gymea Grill for a solid steak dinner with some crispy fries.
 You know what to do team—it’s time to gather your crew.

 South Cronulla Bowling Club

-A quick walk from the beach, grab your mates after a dip to have a bowls sesh.
-Slip off your thongs and see if you’ve got the skills on par with your trash talk.
+A quick walk from the beach, South Cronulla Bowling Club is a great spot for a post-swim barefoot bowls session.
 Make sure you stop over on a Friday night for their BBQ with steaks, kebabs and sausages.
 Now, that’s an Aussie summer session.

 Taren Point Bowling Club

-Who can pass up the chance for a classic sausage sanga-barefoot bowls package?
+Who can pass up the chance for a classic sausage sanga and barefoot bowls package?
 For only $20 per person, at Taren Point Bowling Club you and your mates can bowl in style with a sizzle awaiting your win (or loss).
 Brush up on your aim because it’s going down.

 Bondi Bowling Club

-Bondi Bowling Club has become the unlikely hit of the Eastern Suburbs—this 80-year-old institution is quickly welcoming a new generation keen to hit the bowling green and knock back beers in the sun.
-With a revamped menu featuring oysters and share plates plus your regular steak and schnitzel fare, Bondi Bowls may just be your new regular.
+Bondi Bowling Club has become the unlikely hit of the Eastern Suburbs—this 80-year-old institution has welcomed a new generation keen to hit the bowling green and knock back beers in the sun.
+With a revamped menu featuring oysters and share plates, plus your regular steak and schnitzel fare, Bondi Bowls may just be your new regular.
 They even host live music on Thursday nights.
-Well, we’re sold.

 Clovelly Bowling & Recreation Club

 We’re calling it—this bowlo has the best view in Sydney, maybe even the whole state.
-You’ve probably seen your mates snap gorge pics at this iconic bowling location because the view involves uninterrupted ocean vistas from the cliffs of Clovelly.
+You’ve probably seen your mates snap sweet pics at this iconic bowling location because the view involves uninterrupted ocean vistas from the cliffs of Clovelly.
 For a perfect Sunday arvo, Clovelly Bowling Club will only charge you a cheeky $15 to play and they even have a BBQ where you can cook up your own meaty feast.

 Petersham Bowling Club